Egert4rr/rmk-api/README.md

 * Application uses node.js with some packages to help make development smooth as possible.

-    To set up and run the project you need to configure the .env file.
+    To set up and run the project you need to configure the ".env" file.
-    In the .env file you need to add the "DBCONNECTIONSTRING" and "PORT". how to write the ".env example" will show how the ".env" should look like. after the ".env" file has been configured the application can be run from a terminal with "npm start".
+    In the ".env" file you need to add the "DBCONNECTIONSTRING" and "PORT". how to write the ".env example" will show how the ".env" should look like. after the ".env" file has been configured the application can be run from a terminal with "npm start".